 \subsection{Hecke Density}

 The source of our good approximation comes from the quantitative version of the equidistribution of Hecke neighbors.
 There are many references to the equidistribution of Hecke neighbors such as ~\cite[Theorem 1.1]{HeeOhHeckeOld}, ~\cite[Theorem 3.7]{HeeOhHeckeNew},~\cite[Theorem 1.2]{NonQuantitativeHeckeEquidistribution}.
-In this section we will cite the result of Laurent Clozel, Hee Oh and Emmanuel Ullmo \cite{HeeOhHeckeOld} and deduce the approximation result we need. \begin{definition}[Function space] Let $L^2_0(X_n) = \{f\in L^2(X_n, m_{x_n}): \int_{X_n} f dm_{X_n} = 0\}$ be the Hilbert space of $L^2$ function on $X_n$ with $0$ mean. \end{definition} \begin{definition}[Definition of $p$-Hecke neighbors and Hecke operator] For every sequence of integers $k_1\le k_2\le ...\le k_n$ consider:
+In this section, we will cite the result of Laurent Clozel, Hee Oh and Emmanuel Ullmo \cite{HeeOhHeckeOld} and deduce the approximation result we need. \begin{definition}[Function space] Let $L^2_0(X_n) = \{f\in L^2(X_n, m_{X_n}): \int_{X_n} f \bd m_{X_n} = 0\}$ be the Hilbert space of $L^2$ functions on $X_n$ with $0$ mean. \end{definition} \begin{definition}[Definition of the $p$-Hecke neighbors and the Hecke operator] For every sequence of nonnegative integers $k_1\le k_2\le \dots\le k_n$ consider: